CloudM-Migrate/documentation/Endpoint-Configuration-Guides/SelfHostedGuides.md

 ### Clustering

-For higher migration velocity mutiple CloudM Migrate servers can be deployed in a cluster.
+For higher migration velocity multiple CloudM Migrate servers can be deployed in a cluster.
 Clustering is done using <a href="https://redis.io/docs/manual/scaling/">Redis</a> and will require the following ports to be open.

 - Redis (Clustering) port 6379
 - SQL server runs on TCP port 1433 and UDP port 1434
 - Microsoft Messaging Queue on port 80

-First a Primary node is stood up followed by up to 5 Secondary nodes.
+First a Primary node is stood up followed by up to 6 Secondary nodes.
 The limit of secondary nodes is mainly limited by throttling limits of destination tenants.
 If the project has multiple destination tenants then up to 6 nodes per destination can be utilized.

 The Primary node (Primary Service) coordinates execution of migrations on the Secondary nodes (Secondary Service) and can be configured to itself execute migration threads.
 For best performance it's recommended to not enable the secondary service on the primary node.
 The Primary Service can only be run on a single server in the same network.